MatthiasGr/idscp2-jvm-wiki/IDSCP2-Core.md

 In each of the above mentioned states, each possible FSM event should be handled.
 The FSM events are structured into the following categories:

-- 4 UPPER_EVENTS: Events from the User / Upper layer (e.g. ReRat, SendData)
+- 4 UPPER_EVENTS: Events from the User / Upper layer (e.g. ReRa, SendData)

-- 6 RAT_EVENTS: Events from the RatVerifier- and RatProverDriver (RAT_OK, RAT_FAILURE, RAT_MSG)
+- 6 RA_EVENTS: Events from the RaVerifier- and RaProverDriver (RA_OK, RA_FAILURE, RA_MSG)

 - 10 SECURE_CHANNEL_EVENTS: Events from the underlying secure channel (Error, IDSCP2 messages from the remote peer)

-- 4 TIMEOUT_EVENTS: Events triggered by Timer Routines (Handshake Timeout, RAT Driver Timeouts, DAT Timeout, Ack Timeout)
+- 4 TIMEOUT_EVENTS: Events triggered by Timer Routines (Handshake Timeout, RA Driver Timeouts, DAT Timeout, Ack Timeout)

 In total, there are 24 theoretically possible events per state, which makes in sum 240 transitions (10 states times 24 possible events).
 However, there is in general a huge number of events per state,